Human uses of living things: For pleasure

 The colourful floral display in the Isabella Plantation, Richmond Park, London attracts many visitors.

 Both animals and plants are used to provide pleasure, through a range of activities including keeping pets, hunting, fishing, and gardening.

 A wide variety of animals are kept as pets, from invertebrates such as tarantulas and octopuses, insects including praying mantises, reptiles such as snakes and chameleons, and birds including canaries, parakeets and parrots all finding a place.
 Mammals are the most popular pets in the Western world, with the most kept species being dogs, cats, and rabbits.
 For example, in America in 2012 there were some 78 million dogs, 86 million cats, and 3.5 million rabbits.
 There is a tension between the role of animals as companions to humans, and their existence as individuals with rights of their own.

 Many animals are hunted for sport.
 The aquatic animals most often hunted for sport are fish, including many species from large marine predators such as sharks and tuna, to freshwater fish such as trout and carp.
 Birds such as partridges, pheasants and ducks, and mammals such as deer and wild boar, are among the terrestrial game animals most often hunted.

 Thousands of plant species are cultivated for aesthetic purposes as well as to provide shade, modify temperatures, reduce wind, abate noise, provide privacy, and prevent soil erosion.
-Plants are the basis of a multibillion-dollar per year tourism industry, which includes travel to historic gardens, national parks, rainforests, forests with colorful autumn leaves, and festivals such as Japan's and America's cherry blossom festivals.
+Plants are the basis of a multibillion-dollar per year tourism industry, which includes travel to historic gardens, national parks, rainforests, forests with colourful autumn leaves, and festivals such as Japan's and America's cherry blossom festivals.
 While some gardens are planted with food crops, many are planted for aesthetic, ornamental, or conservation purposes.
 Arboretums and botanical gardens are public collections of living plants.
 In private outdoor gardens, lawn grasses, shade trees, ornamental trees, shrubs, vines, herbaceous perennials and bedding plants are used.
 Gardens may cultivate the plants in a naturalistic state, or may sculpture their growth, as with topiary or espalier.
 Gardening is the most popular leisure activity in the U.S., and working with plants or horticulture therapy is beneficial for rehabilitating people with disabilities.
 Plants may also be grown or kept indoors as houseplants, or in specialized buildings such as greenhouses that are designed for the care and cultivation of living plants.
 Venus Flytrap, sensitive plant and resurrection plant are examples of plants sold as novelties.
 There are also art forms specializing in the arrangement of cut or living plant, such as bonsai, ikebana, and the arrangement of cut or dried flowers.
 Ornamental plants have sometimes changed the course of history, as in tulipomania.